isabella232/mobile-services.pt-BR/help/universal-windows/metrics.md

    Preenchido pelos métodos `trackLocation`.

-   * Parâmetro(s) de Público alvo/Dados de contexto do Analytics:
+   * Parâmetros do Target/Dados de contexto do Analytics:

       * `a.loc.lat.a`
       * `a.loc.lon.a`